- The Mechanisms of Well-being

 The real significance of this head-neck-body correlation in changing our use, our way of being in the world, can only be experienced in practice.
 No amount of words can substitute that.
 So I won't attempt to explain the specific teaching you'd receive in an Alexander lesson.
 But the relationship itself can be described to a certain extent.

-If the head-neck-body relationship works in the way nature intended, the body will be dynamically aligned to counterbalance gravity perfectly (‘dynamic’ here means not static, always free to adapt).
-The head is placed on the top of the spine (atlanto-occipital hinge) in such a way that if the joint between the two is free, not fixed (good head-neck relationship), the head actually invites the body physically to follow it, to extend upwards and to open, away from the pull of gravity (good head-neck/body relationship).
-It releases the natural spring we possess (which we have unconsciously compressed) - the postural mechanisms that integrate us if they're working freely, and make life very difficult for us if we lose this coordination.
+If the head-neck-body relationship works in the way nature intended, the body will be dynamically aligned to counterbalance the pull of gravity (‘dynamic’ here means not static, always free to adapt).
+The head is placed on the top of the spine (atlanto-occipital hinge) in such a way that if the joint between the two is free, not fixed (good head-neck relationship), the head actually invites the body physically to follow it, to extend upwards and to open, away in the opposite direction from the gravitational pull (good head-neck/body relationship).
+It releases the natural spring we possess (which we have unconsciously compressed): the postural mechanisms that integrate us if they're working freely, and which make life very difficult for us if we lose this coordination.
 Quite simply, the body works better when its overall organisation is allowing it to lengthen and open out, not shorten and narrow.
 This way, instead having of a dead weight to somehow hold up we have a body-dynamic of lightness and ease.
 The breathing frees and the internal organs have a better time of it too.
-None of this needs muscle effort, on the contrary it’s a question of “letting go upwards”, the spring effect, so that the innate muscle responses can operate and take charge of handling the body’s weight, balance and movement.
+None of this needs effort on our part, on the contrary it’s a question of “letting go upwards”, the spring effect, so that the innate muscle responses can operate and take charge of handling the body’s weight, balance and movement.

 1 For simplicity's sake I talk, in this text, about the muscular or neuromuscular systems.
 But, for a while now anatomists have realised that the network of the fascia (all the various types of connective tissue) creates the real support and architecture of the body.
 It's a vast system.
 To quote a page from Anatomy Trains (http://www.anatomytrains.com/explore/tensegrity ) "connective tissue cells and their products...taken together, form the extracellular matrix or fascial system throughout our bodies.
 This system is sometimes referred to as the "organ of form."
 It supports and protects by wrapping each muscle and organ in its own fascial wrapping.
 These wrappings in turn form part of an inextricable web that connects as well as separates all functional units of the body down to each individual cell.
 It serves as container and restraining support for the whole body.
 In addition, this living and responsive matrix provides the vehicle for communication between cells and even links the inner network of each cell to the mechanical state of your body via proteins called integrins."
 It is also more than likely that the principles of tensegrity explained on the same site, Anatomy Trains, form the most convincing hypothesis yet of how the body structures behave.
 Our understanding accelerates!